 The UNO wireless network will be undergoing changes over the next few months.
 As the NU system moves to a common wireless environment noticeable changes will be occurring on the UNO wireless network.
 The majority of wireless users connect to UNOGuest or UNOSecure today.
 Both UNOSecure and UNOGuest will be deprecated and replaced with new options by 12/18.
 UNOSecure will be replaced with eduroam as the primary secure SSID.
 UNOGuest will be replaced with a new name NU-Guest.
 In addition, a new option will appear called NU-Connect which will serve as the wireless connection for IoT devices and serve as the onboarding SSID for new users to campus that need to connect to the UNO campus.
-Detailed information on these new wireless options is listed below.
+Detailed information on these new wireless networks coming soon.

 Whether you're a student, faculty, staff or a guest to our campus you have the ability to connect to the wireless network.
 Your computer or mobile device requires 802.11 wireless networking capability.
 If you are unsure of your the wireless device capabilities, review the device specification or contact ITS Technical Support.
 The campus wireless networks and their recommended access is listed in the chart below.

 Anyone with a NetID including Faculty, staff and students.
 Anyone visiting from other member institutions can also utilize eduroam.